-Once the place to go for clubbing, yachting, and never-ending beach parties for all manner of depravity, Ibiza is undergoing an identity shift.
-The aim: do away with drunk tourists trashing the island, and promote the region’s biodiversity through conservation efforts and wellness tourism.
+It was the rowdy, drunken 20-something of vacation destinations.
+Ibiza has long been the place to go for drinking, clubbing, and never-ending beach parties where all manner of depravity is the norm.
+But these days, the sunny island of Ibiza is undergoing an identity shift.
+It’s doing away with angling itself toward the drunk tourists who trash the island and is instead promoting the region’s biodiversity through conservation efforts and wellness tourism.

 Locals want to keep it that way.